-It will feature an amphitheatre, prayer halls, library, community centre, play area for children, parks, visitor centre and food court.
+It will feature an amphitheatre, prayer halls, library, community centre, play area for children, parks, a visitor centre and food court.

 Abrahamic Family House

-The vision for the Abarahamic Family House originated after the signing of the Document on Human Fraternity for World Peace and Living Together by Pope Francis and the Grand Imam Ahmed Al Tayeb in February 2019.
+The vision for the Abarahamic Family House originated after the signing of the Document on Human Fraternity for World Peace and Living Together by Pope Francis and Grand Imam Ahmed Al Tayeb in February 2019.

 The projects are expected to provide a big boost to tourism in the area.